Average Weight Loss Per Week: How To Lose Weight Safely

 Table of Contents

-If you’ve made weight loss a goal, a natural next question is how much weight can I lose?
+If you’ve made weight loss a goal, the next natural question is, how much weight can I lose?
 The answer: it depends.

-So many different factors come into play with weight loss, so there’s really no way to predict exactly how much weight you will or can lose.
-However, there is an amount that’s healthy, sustainable, and more likely to support long-term changes if weight loss is a health priority for you.
+So many factors come into play with weight loss that there’s no way to predict exactly how much you will or can lose.
+However, if weight loss is a health priority for you, there is an amount that’s healthy, sustainable, and more likely to support long-term changes.

-In this article, you’ll learn what defines healthy weight loss, how much weight you can reasonably expect to lose with various plans, and finally, how to set a realistic weight loss goal that sets you up for success.
+In this article, you’ll learn what defines healthy weight loss, how much weight you can reasonably expect to lose, and finally, how to set a realistic weight loss goal that sets you up for success.

 To start, let’s differentiate between weight loss and healthy weight loss.
-Healthy weight loss means it’s good for your body, optimizes your metabolism instead of harms it, and is much more likely to be maintained.
+A healthy weight loss program is good for your body, optimizes your metabolism instead of harming it, and is much more likely to be maintained.

 Generally, healthy average weight loss per week translates to losing no more than two pounds a week.

-On the other hand, unhealthy weight loss is associated with over-restriction.
-It can lead to greater initial weight loss but comes with risks like muscle loss (as you will learn about below), and doesn't always give you the tools that help you make behavior changes that lead to long-lasting results.
+On the other hand, unhealthy weight loss is associated with over-restriction, as you’ll see with fad diets.
+Very low-calorie diets lead to rapid weight loss but come with risks like muscle loss (as you will learn about below) and don't always give you the tools to make behavior changes that lead to long-lasting results.

-Gradual weight loss may not be as popular because most of us are looking for instant gratification.
-We want to see the pounds drop quickly.
+Gradual weight loss may not be as popular because most people want instant gratification.
+We want to lose weight fast.
 But as the fable with the tortoise tells us, slow and steady wins the race.

 Here are some of the reasons why: